AdobeDocs/analytics.zh-Hant/help/analyze/report-builder/manage-requests/r-arb-manage-requests.md

 ## 概述 {#section_75C288C945FA4781A4EDF806711A5660}

-提供 [!UICONTROL Request Manager] 您針對所有工作表或作用中活頁簿的單張工作表所建立之所有請求狀態的詳細檢視。 您也可以在包含先前請求的Excel試算表中，以滑鼠右鍵按一下可用的儲存格，新增、編輯、重新整理及刪除請求(通常與 [!UICONTROL Request Wizard][!UICONTROL Request Manager]and相關的函式)。
+The [!UICONTROL Request Manager] provides a detailed view of the status of all requests you have built for all sheets or just one sheet of the active workbook.
+You can also add, edit, refresh, and delete a request (functions typically associated with the [!UICONTROL Request Wizard] and [!UICONTROL Request Manager]) by right-clicking on an available cell in the Excel spreadsheet that contains previous requests.

 The [!UICONTROL Request Manager] displays when you click **[!UICONTROL Manage]** ( ![](assets/edit_request.gif) in the Report Builder toolbar.